decentraland/documentation/content/player/general/Decentraland-VR-Client/DCL-VR-Client-Introduction.md

 ### **Compatible Headsets**

-- Currently, the client only supports the <u> Meta Quest 2 </u> headset natively.
+- Currently, the client only supports the <u> Meta Quest 2 </u> headset.

+### **Known Issues**

+- A Decentraland architecture change has currently broken the current builds of the VR Clients on Quest and PCVR.